ericzji/openshift-4-3/vxlan-arp-issue.md

 On worker node, tcpdump first on tunnel interface:
 ```
 [root@worker0 /]# tcpdump -ni tun0 host 10.131.2.15
+TO BE ADDED
+...

 ```
+It appears the worker node is properly passing the encapsulated ARP requests and replied.

 On worker node, tcpdump on physical interface:
 ```